AdrianiBruss/RemotableApp/README.md

 If you want to remote an image carousel, you'll need to trigger your slideshow's arrows Values returned:

-- `this.arrow.arrow`: fired when left or right arrow is tapped on mobile app : ` 'left' || 'right' `
+- `this.data.arrow`: fired when left or right arrow is tapped on mobile app : ` 'left',  'right' `
-- `this.orientation.section`: corresponding to the section's number : ` 1,2,3 ... `
+- `this.data.section`: corresponding to the section's number : ` 1,2,3 ... `

 Example: